-Being a coastal community almost entirely surrounded by water, several homes and businesses are required to carry a flood insurance policy.
+Being a coastal community almost entirely surrounded by water, many homes and businesses are required to carry a flood insurance policy.
 The City of Seabrook stays up-to-date on current flood maps and legislation which can impact flood insurance rates.
-If you have any questions regarded flood insurance please do not hesitate to give us a call at (281) 291-5669.
+If you have any questions regarded flood insurance please do not hesitate to give us a call at (281) 291-5638.

 Homeowners Flood Insurance Affordability Act 2013